This-is-pawan/This-is-pawan/README.md

 - 📫 How to reach me: [pawanjalandhara2001@gmail.com](mailto:pawanjalandhara2001@gmail.com)

-- 🌾 Besides coding, I have a passion for **Agriculture** and by getting motivated able to do coding well.
+- 🌾 Apart from coding, I have a passion for agriculture, which motivates me to excel in coding

 ### 🛠 Languages